 “At first analysis you might think Ayurveda’s a little behind in what it can do for prebiotics and probiotics.
 So many traditions have fermented, prebiotic foods like kombucha, but generally Ayurveda doesn’t recommend fermented foods.
 Lassi is a probiotic, which strictly speaking is not fermented, and it is important to take it as fresh as possible (and not before bed).
 But then, if you perceive all the Ayurvedic herbs and spices as prebiotics that can actually improve the composition of the microbiome, improving beneficial and destroying harmful, that becomes very meaningful.”

-Although this new research was not done specifically on vpk by Maharishi Ayurveda’s formula of Triphala, we are heartened by the findings of this promising study.
+Although this new research was not done specifically on Maharishi Ayurveda’s formula of Triphala, we are heartened by the findings of this promising study.
 We’d also like to add that our Triphala formula contains one additional ingredient, Cabbage Rose, which has a cooling effect, supports long-term use of triphala, and supports the synergy of the three fruits.